 To address these limitations, we propose an instance-unlearning problem setting, which targets the removal of specific personal identities or data samples without changing the overall function of the model.
 This approach ensures that the model's core functionality remains intact, making it more applicable to scenarios where the goal is to forget specific data without compromising the model's utility~\cite{neurips-2023-machine-unlearning, Benchmark, GLI}.

-While recent studies on instance-unlearning often focus on forcing misclassification of specific instances, this deviates from a truly task-agnostic approach\cite{liu2024model, shen2024label, Instance_Unlearn}.
+While recent studies on instance-unlearning often focus on forcing misclassification of specific instances, this deviates from a truly task-agnostic approach~\cite{liu2024model, shen2024label, Instance_Unlearn}.
 Our method differs by preserving the original task's functionality while ensuring that specific instances are unlearned.
 For instance, consider a chest X-ray (CXR) disease classification model.
 This model uses chest X-ray images to predict the likelihood of diseases such as tuberculosis or pneumonia.
 Even if all images associated with a particular patient are removed, the model should still accurately diagnose these diseases for other patients.
 This task-agnostic approach ensures that the model’s core functionality is preserved, making it more robust and practical for real-world applications.

-By focusing on instance-unlearning within a task-agnostic framework, our method addresses a significant gap in current research, offering a solution that maintains the model's task-related performance while effectively unlearning specific data instances.
+Focusing on instance-unlearning within a task-agnostic framework, our method addresses a significant gap in current research, offering a solution that maintains the model's task-related performance while effectively unlearning specific instances.